-The Dutch Minister of Defence has published a bill regarding the resilience of the Dutch defence technological and industrial sector.
-The bill will introduce a sector-specific test, which will also entail ex ante screening, to complement the Vifo Act.
-The scope of the current version of the bill encompasses target companies active with specific military items and target companies that are substantial suppliers to the Dutch defence forces.
-The bill was open for consultation until 1 September 2024.
+The Dutch Minister of Defence is preparing a bill regarding the protection of the Dutch defence technological and industrial sector.
+The bill will introduce a sector-specific test, which will also entail ex ante screening, to complement the ISB and is expected to be published for public consultation at the end of 2022 or beginning of 2023.